katie1205/Avo_Project/avo_markdown_withimages.md

 Conclusion
 ----------

 Using the Box-Jenkins method, the best possible class for the optimal model was an ARIMA(0,1,2) applied to the log transformed, undifferenced data.
-The parameter estimates for the ARIMA(0,1,2) proposed by sarima( ) were *theta*<sub>*1*<\sub>=-0.3416, *theta*<sub>*2*<\sub>=-0.2375, and a constant of .0028.
+The parameter estimates for the ARIMA(0,1,2) proposed by sarima( ) were &theta;<sub>1</sub>=-0.3416, &theta;<sub>2</sub>=-0.2375, and a constant of .0028.
 Both MA coefficient estimates were significant, but the constant was not, so after removing it and analyzing the residual diagnostics it was determined that among all candidates, this model was optimal because:

 + No model assumptions were violated.
-The standardized residuals appeared stationary and the p-values for all q-statistics of the Ljung-Box Test exceeded *α* = 0.05.
+The standardized residuals appeared stationary and the p-values for all q-statistics of the Ljung-Box Test exceeded α = 0.05.

-+ All parameter estimates were significant for *α* = 0.05.
++ All parameter estimates were significant for α = 0.05.

 + All information criteria favored this candidate.